How to Fix Error Code 0x800704f8 on Windows

 • Disable guest access fallback to prevent unauthorized access.

-• Enforce authentication policies that block unsecured access to shared folders and NAS (Network-Attached Storage) devices.
+• Enforce authentication policies that block unsecured access to shared folders and NAS devices.

 1. Enable SMB Signing and Disable Guest Access on NAS

-If you’re using a NAS or a shared folder, you need to modify its SMB settings:
+If you’re using a NAS or shared drive:

-• Disable Guest Access and require authentication for access.
+3. Disable Guest Access and require user authentication.

 2. Create User Accounts on NAS or Shared Drive